Novation (Fringe): Production

 The episode was co-written by consulting producer J.R.
 Orci and co-producer Graham Roland, while Paul Holahan marked his second directing credit for the series (his first being the second season episode "Snakehead").

-"Novation" marked the first episode of the season to feature Peter Bishop's (played by main cast member Joshua Jackson) return.
-The actor joked that the first three season episodes "gave me an extra month and half off.
+"Novation" is the first episode of the season to feature Peter Bishop's (played by main cast member Joshua Jackson) return.
+The actor joked that his character's prior absence "gave me an extra month and half off.
 But I thought it was necessary.
-You need to give space to explore the effect Peter’s choice had.
-Otherwise, you make last season cliffhanger finale – which I thought was big, ballsy thing to do – not all that important."
+You need to give space to explore the effect Peter's choice had.
+Otherwise, you make last season's cliffhanger finale – which I thought was a big, ballsy thing to do – not all that important."

 Reception

 Ratings

 The Fringe episode was initially meant to air on October 28, 2011, but was delayed until November 4 due to Game 7 of the 2011 World Series.
-The Fox network produced a video using Fringe episode clips to mock the week delay.
+The Fox network produced a video using Fringe episode clips to mock the delay.
 "Novation" had 3.28 million viewers, up a tenth with adults 18-49 to a 1.3 rating from the previous episode.
-Among the night's three science fiction genre shows, Fringe place second in the 18-49 demographic behind NBC's Grimm but ahead of The CW's Supernatural.
+Among the night's three science fiction genre shows, Fringe placed second in the 18-49 demographic behind NBC's Grimm but ahead of The CW's Supernatural.